 If you haven’t given much thought about where you purchase your Christmas tree from, Farmer John at Augustine’s Farm offered offers a primer.

-“Trees from Home Depot are often from Canada, where they’re cut back in June, July or August,” he said on Monday.
+“Often times, trees sold at big box stores are from Canada, where they’re cut back in June, July or August,” he said.
 “They bundle them and store them in lakes for months.
 You’re getting an old tree.”

 “There is a difference,” he said.
 “Our trees were cut on Friday,” he said on Monday.
 “They’re from Uncle Ernie’s tree farm in Marlboro, New York.”